 A renal biopsy was performed (Figure 1).
 The glomeruli exhibited diffuse mesangioproliferation, endocapillary proliferation with focal segmental glomerulosclerosis, and focal segmental cellular crescents (10%).
 The tubular interstitium was largely unchanged.
 On immunofluorescent microscopy, glomerular capillary walls segmentally and mesangial regions globally exhibited granular staining with IgG (1+), IgA (4+), IgM (trace), C1q (1+), and C3 (3+).
 Electron microscopy revealed prominent electron dense (immune complex) deposits predominantly in the mesangial regions.
 Multiple tubuloreticular structures in the endothelial cells were noted.
 Additionally, there was patchy podocyte effacement.

-This case was prepared by Yongen Chang, MD, PhD, Assistant Clinical Professor, Division of Nephrology and Hypertension, University of California-Irvine, and Jonathan Zuckerman, MD, Assistant Clinical Professor, Department of Pathology, University of California-Los Angeles.
+This case was prepared by Yongen Chang, MD, PhD, Assistant Clinical Professor, Division of Nephrology and Hypertension, University of California-Irvine, and Jonathan Zuckerman, MD, PhD, Assistant Clinical Professor, Department of Pathology, University of California-Los Angeles.